 YOU’VE READ MY LIST.
 WHAT NOW???

-If you’ve read this list and feel you have similar experiences, you may want to consider looking deeper into your own origins.
-While none of these red flags, individually, can determine if you are adopted or not (with the exception of an amended birth certificate) they are all pieces of the puzzle to be evaluated.
+If you’ve read this list and have similar experiences, you may want to consider looking deeper into your own origins.
+While none of these red flags, individually, can determine if you are adopted or not, they are all pieces of the puzzle to be evaluated.
 I suggest that you take some time to reflect on areas that seem questionable to you and search for evidence to either prove or disprove them.
 I only suggest beginning this type of investigation if you are prepared for the emotional fallout that will likely follow if you do make any unexpected discoveries.
 In those situations, I recommend seeking the support of a licensed therapist and the support of other late discovery adoptees.
 (Related: Support for LDAs)

 → If you are ready to proceed, this is what I suggest: